danielsc/openai/notes.md

 ## Issues:

 - AOAI: Having only accuracy and f1_score as metrics to evaluate is quite limiting.
-In the case of a Yelp 1-5 rating, it seems that MSE might be a better metric to optimize for.
+In the case of a Yelp 1-5 rating, it seems that RMSE might be a better metric to optimize for.
 Not sure if modeling this as a regression task would be feasible or advised with OpenAI.

 - AzureML: To enable early stopping, we need to allow the job to react to cancellation by hyperdrive, such that the fine_tune operation on the AOAI side get's cancelled, too (https://msdata.visualstudio.com/Vienna/_workitems/edit/1351560)